Cat's eye (road): Lebanon

 In Lebanon, cat's eyes are widely used on most freeways, highways and roadways.
 On freeways and highways, every one (or sometimes two) white stripes separating lanes is followed by a white shining cat's eye.
 On the edge of the road next to the median strip, a yellow cat's eye is placed every 10 m.
 On the road shoulders a red shining cat's eye is placed every 10 m.
 On roadways separated by double yellow lines, a yellow cat's eye is placed inside the double yellow lines every 10 m.
 Before speed bumps, a series of cat's eyes are placed shining white to the oncoming traffic and red to the car from the opposite direction.
 On pedestrian crossings, blue shining cat's eyes are placed after every zebra line.
 On roads with traffic lights, a series of red shining cat's eyes are placed 50 m before traffic lights to make drivers slow down.

-Safety
+Accidents caused

+In the 1957 Mille Miglia road race, while driving along a straight road at 150 mph (240 km/h) at the village of Guidizzolo in Italy, a blowout of the left front tyre on the Ferrari 335 S driven by Alfonso de Portago caused the car to violently flip over and fly out of control, killing him, his navigator and nine spectators, including children.
+Enzo Ferrari was prosecuted for 11 counts of manslaughter, but was acquitted in 1961 after a panel of automobile engineers told the court that the blowout was probably caused by the car striking a cat's eye.
+In the 2023 film Ferrari a damaged metal cat's eye cutting the tyre is blamed for the fatal accident, consistent with the Italian judiciary's official findings.

-On the morning of 25 April 1999 on the M3 motorway in Hampshire, England, a van dislodged the steel body of a cat's eye which flew through the windscreen of a following car and hit a passenger in the face, killing her instantly.
+On the morning of 25 April 1999 on the M3 motorway in Hampshire, England, a van dislodged the steel body of a cat's eye which flew through the windscreen of a following car and hit electronic musician Kemistry, who was a passenger, in the face, killing her instantly.
 The coroner recorded a verdict of accidental death.
 Investigators acknowledged that the cat's eye bodies occasionally came loose, but added that such an accident was previously unheard of.
 A question was asked in the House of Lords about the safety of cat's eyes in light of the incident, and the Highways Agency conducted an investigation into the "long-term integrity and performance" of various types of road stud.